G.G. (Gossip Girl): Plot

 The episode begins with a musical dream sequence of Serena (Blake Lively), featuring herself as Marilyn Monroe singing "Diamonds Are a Girl's Best Friend" and Blair (Leighton Meester) as Audrey Hepburn.
 Everyone prepares for the wedding of Blair to Prince Louis Grimaldi of Monaco (Hugo Becker).
 Father Cavilla (Marc Menard) visits Chuck (Ed Westwick) to tell him the plan to ruin the wedding – Father Cavilla will replace Father Smythe who will mistakenly have taken sleeping pills, and when he asks during the ceremony if anyone has any objection to the marriage, Chuck will tell that Blair is still in love with him.
 Though he first agreed on helping him, Chuck changes his mind because he doesn't want to destroy Blair's dream and only wants her happiness.

 Georgina Sparks (Michelle Trachtenberg), who has just come back in New York, then teams up with the priest in an act of revenge for everything Blair has done to her in the past.
 In the meantime, Serena continues to show an interest in Dan (Penn Badgley), even though he is still unaware of her love.
 Nate (Chace Crawford) reflects on his past failed relationships, while also taking an interest in Lola, who happens to be the real Charlie Rhodes.
 Blair 's mother tries to dissuade her from marrying Louis but she doesn't want to listen to her so she finds help in Chuck, who agrees to try to convince Blair to stop the wedding.
-Meanwhile, Georgina tries to seduce Louis and have her husband film it.
-Unfortunately, it doesn't work as Rufus and Lily stop her.
+Meanwhile, Georgina tries to seduce Louis and have her husband film it, but Rufus and Lily stop her.

 Before the ceremony, Chuck talks to Blair who professes her undying love for him -which has been filmed by Georgina- but still refuses to call off the wedding.
 During the ceremony, someone sends the video of the discussion between Blair and Chuck to everyone's cell phones.
 The ceremony is temporarily suspended until Blair comes back to the aisle determined to marry Louis.
 As a result, she becomes Her Serene Highness, Princess Blair of Monaco.
 At the reception, Serena tells Dan how she feels about him but quickly leaves before he can answer.
 During their last dance, Louis reveals to Blair that it will be a loveless, contracted marriage.
 After hearing that, Blair runs away in a limousine with Dan at the wheel.
 At the end of the episode, the identity of Gossip Girl is seemingly revealed to be Georgina Sparks.